Thermal and a Quarter: Discography

-Awards & honours
+Awards and honours

 TAAQ was featured on The WorldSpace Honours 2007 for their outstanding contributions to Indian rock scene with interviews with other Indian band members, an extensive play-through of their work by RJ Hari, and an Interview with the band themselves about "10 years of TAAQ".

 Mani won Guitarist of the Year at the Jack Daniels Rock Awards in 2009 and 2012.
 He also won the "Leon Ireland Outstanding Vocalist Award" at JRO 2011.

 Music School

 In 2010, TAAQ opened a music school in Koramangala, Bangalore, called the "Taaqademy".
 A branch in Whitefield was opened in 2014.